-for his famous book the “Autobiography Of A Yogi” and additionally for the tremendous impact he has had on endorsing yoga as the surest means to enlightenment and balanced living.
-His work and life mission are ideally represented through the organization he founded known as the Self Realization Fellowship.
-In my formative years I learned through my Guruji’s teachings, the power that yoga has to connect us to the Divine.
-I was fortunate to have taken personal counsel from several of his direct disciples and mainly through Brother (Swami) Bhaktananda and several other monastics that I developed strong relationships with over the last twenty years.
+The main teacher-guru of the Dancing Shiva teachings is Paramahansa Yogananda best known for his famous book the “Autobiography Of A Yogi” and additionally for the tremendous impact he has had on endorsing yoga as the surest means to enlightenment and balanced living.
+His work and life mission are ideally represented through the organization he founded and known in America as the Self Realization Fellowship.
+In my formative years (early 1990's) I was greatly influenced by Yoganandaji’s integral teachings and I thrived on the power that yoga has to connect me to my inner spirit.
+I was fortunate to have taken personal counsel from several of his direct disciples, mainly through Brother (Swami) Bhaktananda and several other monastics that I developed strong relationships with over the last twenty years.
 Gradually, year after year I learned the importance of an integral approach to yoga.
-I was pleased to have discovered the unique approach Guruji had for developing the body as an instrument to grow nearer to the Divine.
-This really fascinated me and eventually I attained manuscripts and specific material that reflected and confirmed that Yogananda did teach asana (yoga postures and gestures) although in somewhat of an obscure way, he recognized it as a powerful tool and approach for developing self-discipline (tapas) but more specifically with the intention to transcend the senses, if practiced correctly.
-In yoga, the capacity one has to experience “transcendence” is defined through the experience of pratyahara, the heavenly bridge that leads to freedom.
-Additionally Yogananda emphasized that yoga when practiced with this mystical intention has an equal therapeutic value both physically and mentally.
-I feel this wisdom he shared very carefully, gradually spawned much of the current trend for the concept of Yoga as “therapy”.
+I was pleased to have discovered the unique approach Yogananda had developed for improving the mind-body relationship and for creating a deep and personal relationship with the Divine.
+This really fascinated me and so eventually I researched his earlier teachings further in India and discovered his approach embraced the practice of hatha (postural), bhakti (devotional) and raja (meditative) yoga's in one integrative method.
+Ironically, during this time of research and study I unraveled what I feel was the birth of mind-body medicine in the modern era, which I explain in greater detail in my book Sun, Moon and Earth: The Sacred Relationship of Yoga and Ayurveda.
+The truth is Yogananda did teach and endorse the practice of asana yoga (postures and pranayama) although in somewhat of an obscure way, especially when compared to todays more fitness based practices.
+Yogananda like many of his contemporaries recognized asana, pranayama and other specialized techniques as powerful tools for developing self-discipline (tapas) but more specifically with the intention of transcending the senses, if practiced correctly, consistently and with the right attitude.
+I participated in sharing some of these points in the celebrated film Awake: The Life Of Yogananda (2014) by Counter Point Films.

-Meditation as the highest practice of yoga attunes the rajarishis, the subtle astral intuitive and discriminative powers that can get dulled and become unreceptive if asana is practiced alone or fragmented from meditation.
-This is precisely what humanity has experienced in the very recent past dark ages (Kali yuga), mans consciousness has become limited to the mundane material world.
+Meditation as the highest practice of yoga attunes the rajarishis or subtle astral intuitive and discriminative powers that can get dulled and become unreceptive if asana is practiced alone or fragmented from meditation.
+This is precisely what humanity has experienced in the very recent past dark ages (kali yuga ending in AD 1700), mans consciousness has become limited to the mundane material world.